List of Big Bash League centuries

 In cricket, a batter reaches a century when he or she scores 100 or more runs in a single innings.
 A century is regarded as a landmark score for a batter, and their number of centuries is generally recorded in their career statistics.
 The Big Bash League (BBL) is a professional league for Twenty20 cricket in Australia, which has been held annually since its first edition in 2011–12.
-In the eleven seasons played, 42 centuries have been scored.
+In the fifteen seasons played, 49 centuries have been scored.
 Batters from all of the eight franchises have scored centuries.

-The first century in BBL was scored in the second match on 17 December 2011 at MCG by David Warner for Sydney Thunder against the Melbourne Stars.
-Of the 42 centuries, only 6 have been scored by overseas batters, i.e. non-Australians (two by Luke Wright, one by Chris Gayle, one by Alex Hales, one by Colin Munro and one by James Vince), while 36 of those have been scored by Australian batters.
-Ben McDermott and Steve Smith are the only player two players to have scored three BBL centuries, while Alex Carey, Craig Simmons, Usman Khawaja, Luke Wright, D'Arcy Short, Aaron Finch, Glenn Maxwell, Matthew Short and Mitchell Owen have all scored 2 centuries in the league.
+The first century in the BBL was achieved on 17 December 2011 at the Melbourne Cricket Ground by David Warner for the Sydney Thunder against the Melbourne Stars.
+Of the 49 centuries, only 8 have been scored by overseas batters—two by Luke Wright and one by Chris Gayle, Alex Hales, Colin Munro, James Vince, Tim Seifert and Finn Allen each.
+Steve Smith is the only player to have scored four BBL centuries.

-As of 2025, the record for the highest individual score in the BBL is held by Glenn Maxwell, who is the captain of the Melbourne Stars (154 runs*, off 64 balls).
+As of 2026, the record for the highest individual score in the BBL is held by Glenn Maxwell, who was the captain of the Melbourne Stars when he scored 154 runs (not out) from 64 balls.
+The fastest to reach a century is tied between Craig Simmons and Mitchell Owen, who both achieved the score in just 39 balls faced.
 Jake Weatherald and Mitchell Owen are the only players to score a century in the final.
-Weatherald achieved the feat in the final of BBL 2016–17 and Owen did it in the final of BBL 2024–25.
-Josh Brown hit the most sixes (12) in an innings in BBL history en route to scoring 140 runs in 57 balls against Adelaide Strikers in BBL 2023-24.
-Out of the 42 centuries, only three times the century has been scored in a losing cause, while one resulted in a No result.
+Weatherald achieved the feat in the final of 2017–18 season and Owen did it in the final of 2024–25 season.
+Josh Brown hit the most sixes (12) in an innings in BBL history en route to scoring 140 runs in 57 balls against Adelaide Strikers in the 2023–24 season.
+Additionally, only once have two centuries been scored in a single innings, with Jack Wildermuth and Matt Renshaw scoring 110* off 54 balls and 102 off 51 balls for the Brisbane Heat, respectively.

 The below list includes all BBL centuries organised in a chronological order.
-Teams are initially listed in alphabetical order.
-(Note: To sort these tables by any statistic, click on the icon in the column title.)
-(Note: These statistics do not cover any of the matches played in the Champions League Twenty20.)
+These statistics do not cover any of the matches played in the Champions League Twenty20.